Near-symplectic 2n-manifolds: Fibrations

-\end{itemize} These singularities are contained in 2-submanifolds cross a Lefschetz singular point.
+\end{itemize} These singularities are contained in codimension 4 submanifolds cross a Lefschetz singular point.
 Singular fibres present an isolated nodal singularity, but nearby fibres are smooth and convex. \begin{itemize} \item[(2)] {\it indefinite fold} singularities, locally modeled by

-\end{itemize} The fold locus is an embedded 3-dimensional submanifold, and we denote its set by $\Sigma$.
-Singular fibres have again a nodal singularity, but this time crossing $\Sigma$ changes the genus of the regular fibre by one.
+\end{itemize} The fold locus is an embedded codimension 3 submanifold, and we denote it by $\Sigma$.
+Singular fibres present a nodal singularity, but this time crossing $\Sigma$ changes the genus of the regular fibre by one.

-If we consider the total space to be near-symplectic, then we will refer to the previous map as a {\it near-symplectic fibration}. \end{definition}
+If we consider the total space to be near-symplectic with regular fibers being symplectic, and the fold locus being $Z_{\omega}$, then we will refer to the previous map $f\colon M \rightarrow X$ as a {\it near-symplectic fibration}. \end{definition}